l10nmonster/l10nmonster/README.md

 |`helpers`|`mergeProps(props)`|Merge props into shared context.|
 |`helpers`|`setCtx(ctx)`|Replace context from one module into the context of another module.|
 |`helpers`|`utils.*`|Internal utilities.
 No stable interface.
 Use at your own risk.|

+### Dependencies

+Typically, all helpers depend on a shared context for things like access to a logger.
+Because the helpers bundled in the core distribution (e.g. as part of the CLI utility or VSCode extension) and the helpers used in user-provided configuration live in different node_modules search paths, they are duplicated.
+In order to unify them, the core helpers are passed in to the user configuration so that local helpers' context can be reset with `helpers.setCtx(ctx)`.